HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 - Overload the chalice and maybe go to the hells?

 #### Gear Ideas
 One of the primary objectives too is for Kanan to sort out some of his gear on this journey.
-Gear should be put into the [[Magic Item Pricing and Crafting]] document too.
+Gear should be put into the [[Pricing and Crafting]] document too.

 - [[+2 Dragon Scale Leather Armor]]
 - [[Infernal Compass]]